drduh/macOS-Security-and-Privacy-Guide/README.md

     hdiutil detach /tmp/installesd

-    hdiutil convert -format UDZO /tmp/output.sparseimage -o yosemite.dmg
+    hdiutil convert -format UDZO /tmp/output.sparseimage -o elcap.dmg

-    asr imagescan --source yosemite.dmg
+    asr imagescan --source elcap.dmg

-Now, `yosemite.dmg` is ready to be applied to one or multiple Macs.
-You can further customize the image to have premade users, applications and preferences to your liking.
+Now, `elcap.dmg` is ready to be applied to one or multiple Macs.
+You can further customize the image to include premade users, applications and preferences to your liking.

-## Installing Yosemite
+## Installing OS X

-I prefer to install this image using another Mac and [Target Disk Mode](https://support.apple.com/en-us/HT201462).
+One way to install the OS X image is using another Mac in [Target Disk Mode](https://support.apple.com/en-us/HT201462).

-If you don't have another Mac, create a bootable USB drive from the Yosemite app bundle you already have, and boot the Mac you wish to image to it by holding the *Option* key at boot.
+If you don't have another Mac, create a bootable USB drive from the El Capitan application bundle, and boot the Mac you wish to image to it by holding the *Option* key at boot.

+Alternatively, you could also create a second partition on your existing Mac and use that.

 If you don't have an external drive or USB stick to use, it's possible to create a small partition with **Disk Utility** and use that.
 There are several guides online on how to do this.